Efficient unitary designs with a system-size independent number of non-Clifford gates: Singling out the Clifford group

 \paragraph{Finite case.} In the classification in Ref.~\cite{bannai_unitary_2020}, the non-existence of finite unitary $t$-groups was shown for $t \geq 4$ (and dimension $d>2$).
 Already the case $t=3$ is very restrictive, since the authors arrive at the following result:

-\begin{lemma}[{Ref.~\cite[Thm.~4]{bannai_unitary_2020}}] Suppose $d\geq 5$ and $H < \SU(d)$ is a finite unitary 3-group.
+\begin{lemma}[{Ref.~\cite[Thm.~4]{bannai_unitary_2020}}] Suppose $d\geq 5$ and consider a finite subgroup $H < \SU(d)$ which is a unitary 3-design.
 Then, $H$ is either one of finitely many exceptional cases or $d=2^n$ and $H$ is isomorphic to the Clifford group $\overline{\Cl}(2^n)$. \end{lemma} This establishes the finite version of $(ii)$, the $t=3$ case.

 The classification of unitary 2-designs is however more involved, it includes certain irreducible representations of finite unitary and symplectic groups (compare~\cite[Thm.~3~Lie-type case]{bannai_unitary_2020}), and a finite set of exceptions.
 The exceptions can be ruled out in the same way as above.